Connect with others who understand.

 How Can You Improve Your Life Expectancy With Myasthenia Gravis?

-For people with myasthenic crisis, steps for improving life expectancy are similar to those for the general population.
-The following tips may help you to reduce your risk for cancer and heart disease:
+For people with myasthenia gravis, steps for improving life expectancy are similar to those for the general population.
+The following tips may help you reduce your risk of cancer and heart disease:

 • Eat a healthy diet rich in fruits and vegetables.